Epic poetry: Oral epics

 The first epics were products of preliterate societies and oral history poetic traditions.
 Oral tradition was used alongside written scriptures to communicate and facilitate the spread of culture.

 In these traditions, poetry is transmitted to the audience and from performer to performer by purely oral means.
 Early 20th-century study of living oral epic traditions in the Balkans by Milman Parry and Albert Lord demonstrated the paratactic model used for composing these poems.
 What they demonstrated was that oral epics tend to be constructed in short episodes, each of equal status, interest and importance.
 This facilitates memorization, as the poet is recalling each episode in turn and using the completed episodes to recreate the entire epic as he performs it.
 Parry and Lord also contend that the most likely source for written texts of the epics of Homer was dictation from an oral performance.

 Milman Parry and Albert Lord have argued that the Homeric epics, the earliest works of Western literature, were fundamentally an oral poetic form.
 These works form the basis of the epic genre in Western literature.
 Nearly all of Western epic (including Virgil's Aeneid and Dante's Divine Comedy) self-consciously presents itself as a continuation of the tradition begun by these poems.

 Composition and conventions

 In his work Poetics, Aristotle defines an epic as one of the forms of poetry, contrasted with lyric poetry and drama (in the form of tragedy and comedy).

-Epic poetry agrees with Tragedy in so far as it is an imitation in verse of characters of a higher type.
-They differ in that Epic poetry admits but one kind of meter and is narrative in form.
-They differ, again, in their length: for Tragedy endeavors, as far as possible, to confine itself to a single revolution of the sun, or but slightly to exceed this limit, whereas the Epic action has no limits of time.
-This, then, is a second point of difference; though at first the same freedom was admitted in Tragedy as in Epic poetry.